 Moreover, because family courts give due consideration to the children having access to both parties, they cannot make a decision lightly.
 So such a final hearing may take longer than other more straightforward cases.

-Sometimes, parties may be facing disputes on property settlement.
-Even such trials can take a while to settle because of the level of documentation and evidence required for the Magistrate or Judge to make a fair and just decision.
+What about parties that face disputes on property settlement?
+Even such trials can take a while to settle.
+Why?
+The level of documentation and evidence required for such cases for the Magistrate or Judge to make a fair and just decision.

 We offer market-leading family law advice and court representation for all types of hearings such as for financial settlement, or parenting matters like custody battles or child abuse.
-To give you an overview of the legal costs involved, we also have fee brochures on our website.
+To give you an overview of the legal costs involved, we also have brochures that display our legal fees on our website.